evantey14/cyslf/README.md

 The score of a particular arrangement of players is composed of a bunch of independent scores.
 The independent scores are combined with a weighted sum.
 These weights can be controlled by passing a config file to `make-teams` (eg `make-teams -c weights.cfg ...`).
 Example weights file (put in `weights.cfg`):
 ```
 [weights]
-# balance average team skill
+skill = 10          # balance average team skill
-skill = 30

-# balance average team grade
+grade = 10          # balance average team grade
-grade = 30

-# balance average team size
+size = 10           # balance average team size
-size = 15

-# balance # of top tier players
+elite = 10          # balance # of top tier players
-elite = 15

-# minimize player distance to practice field
+location = 10       # minimize player distance to practice field
-location = 500

-# maximize # of players' practicing on their preferred day
+practice_day = 10   # maximize # of players' practicing on their preferred day
-practice_day = 500
+teammate = 10       # honor player teammate requests
 ```
 If you run formation and teams aren't as good as you'd like for some score type, try increasing the weight.
-(For example if you really really care about giving players a nearby practice field, you could set `location = 100`).
+(For example if you really really care about giving players a nearby practice field, you could set `location = 1000`).